 Table A-3 - Flow Control Requirements

-No. Requirement Note CIRI Protocol Compliance 7 The Common IPS Radio Interface protocol shall enable the Airborne Radio to inform the Airborne IPS System about the number of bytes that it can accept in a flow.
-The "flow" is a subset of air-to-ground traffic.
+No. Requirement Note CIRI Protocol Compliance 7 The Common IPS Radio Interface protocol shall enable The "flow" is a subset of air-to-ground traffic.
 See Requirements 8 and 9.
-Flow control mechanism
+Flow control mechanism the Airborne Radio to inform